Starting a Research Project at SKMCH&RC

 Table 1: Types of Research Projects Undertaken at SKMCH&RC

 Research studies to be done in collaboration with other organizations would require additional steps which may involve IRB review at collaborating institute, collaboration data/material transfer and funding agreements, and other applicable regulatory requirements as per national and international laws and regulations.
 No collaborative research can be undertaken without the involvement of a designated member of SKMCH&RC staff as the institutional facilitator for that project.
-Details are provided in section 6 of the Res titled, ‘Collaborative research at SKMCH&RC’.
+(See section 6 for details.)

 - Registration of research – Registration of research is done by submission of the research studies to the clinical research office.
-Complete guidance on how to make a submission of research study is provided in the document titled,” Process to get IRB approval”.
-Clinical research office shall facilitate scientific and ethical review of studies as applicable.
+Complete guidance on how to make a submission of research study is provided in the Appendix I Clinical research office shall facilitate scientific and ethical review of studies as applicable.

 - Scientific review – The MD will nominate a scientific review committee for projects that qualify for scientific review.
-All SRC’s constituted will include MD, Secretary SRC, Secretary IRB, at least two members from the consultant staff and at least one representative from the basic science research group and the cancer registry and clinical data management (CRCDM) section .
+SRC is constituted wilth MD, Secretary SRC, Secretary IRB, at least two members from the consultant staff and at least one representative from the basic science research group and the cancer registry and clinical data management (CRCDM) section .
 The committee will advise and facilitate the investigators and may support, oppose or suggest modifications to the proposal.

 - All research (medical or social science) projects involving human subjects, whether as individuals or communities, including surveys, drug/device trial, the use of fetal material, embryos and tissues from alive or the recently dead done with one or more of the following